nguyenvukhang/kitty2/docs/clipboard.rst

-There already exists an escape code to allow terminal programs to read/write plain text data from the system clipboard, *OSC 52*. kitty introduces a more advanced protocol that supports:
+There already exists an escape code to allow terminal programs to read/write plain text data from the system clipboard, *OSC 52*. alatty introduces a more advanced protocol that supports:

 * Copy arbitrary data including images, rich text documents, etc.
 * Allow terminals to ask the user for permission to access the clipboard and